RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

     The names look like *@GMT-YYYY.MM.DD-hh.mm.ss*.
   * Snapshots are taken daily and kept for 89 days.
   * :red:`Files that were deleted/changed more than 90 days ago are gone forever`.
-  * Restoring a file from a snapshot is as simple as copying the file back to your desired directory/folder.
+  * Restoring a file from a snapshot is as simple as copying the file back to your desired location.
   * Each Lab has its own :tt:`.snapshots` directory.
   * Snapshots for the home area are kept in one place for ALL users.